Auto-encoder model for faster generation of effective one-body gravitational waveform approximations: Methodologies

 Furthermore, we aim for our model to generate waveforms that correspond to their specific set of parameters, given the binary source assumptions that we have made during the data preparation for model training.
 Therefore, we also need to supply in the source parameters as conditional priors to the model, alongside the respective input waveforms.
 The latent representation then encodes the information about the waveforms, while been conditioned on the input source parameters.
 After training the model, we will remove the waveform inputs but keep the conditional priors, so that the remaining model architecture can act as a generative model.
 Using this model we can now produce the required waveforms corresponding to any given input parameters.
 This type of an AE model is known as the conditional auto-encoder (CAE).

 Now, given some parameters $\theta$ defining the intrinsic source configurations and the extrinsic detector specific properties, the corresponding waveform $h(t,\theta)$ can be determined completely.
 In other words, the forward problem $\theta\rightarrow h(t,\theta)$, from known parameters to the unknown waveform, is deterministic. \footnote{Note that, degeneracies exist in the inverse problem of estimating parameters posteriors given some known waveform, in the sense that identical waveforms can belong to different sets of source parameters.
 An example for this is the case of waveforms from highly precessing binary systems that can have orbital timescale frequency modulations that are similar to those found in waveforms from systems with very low eccentricity non-circular orbits, thereby leading to degeneracy. } Therefore, if we choose a simple AE model, with uniform latent variable $z\sim\mu_{\mathrm{x}}$, for the latent space representation, our model is expected to work well.
-However, for our models to work effectively in the long-run and for waveforms from more complicated sources with many inherent features, we prefer a latent representation with the latent variable given by $z\sim\mu_{\mathrm{x}}+\sigma_{\mathrm{x}}\cdot\mathcal{N}(0,1)$, where $\mathcal{N}$ is a random number seed between 0 and 1.
+However, for our models to work effectively for waveforms from more complicated sources with many inherent features, we prefer a latent representation with the latent variable given by $z\sim\mu_{\mathrm{x}}+\sigma_{\mathrm{x}}\cdot\epsilon$, where $\epsilon\in\mathcal{N}(0,1)$ is a random number sampled from a normal distribution.
 This also ensures that during the evaluation or inference stage, our model can interpolate in the parameter space, beyond the specific sets of parameters used for training.
 Such a model is now known as the variational auto-encoder (VAE), or with the conditional inputs included, as conditional variational auto-encoder (CVAE) \cite{kingma2019,doersch2021}.
+Choosing to work with CVAE instead of CAE is a design choice at this current stage.
+We note that further studies will be required to test which design choice works best, although \citet{liao2021} found comparable performance for both their CAE and CVAE models.
+Lastly, the seed for the random number generator used to sample $\epsilon$ can be fixed at the start of model testing, so that identical test results are obtained at each run.
+For testing our trained model we fix the random number seed at 42.